micfrost/hotelmanager-frontend/README.md

 ### General Navigation
 - Use the main menu for different features.
 - Use the search bar on 'ZimmerListPage' to filter rooms by type, availability, or minibar.
-- View detailed room information on 'ZimmerDetailPage'.
+- View detailed room information on 'ZimmerSinglePage'.

 ## Author